 - Are wall displays utilized effectively?

-- Are quantity and types of gondolas/displays appropriate to store space?
+- Quantity and types of gondolas/displays are appropriate to store space?

 - Are hotspots used strategically for high-margin impulse SKUs?